codex/samples-blockchain/README.md

 4. To enter the shell , open the new terminal window  and run below command and then yuo can start testing in peering mode.
 $docker exec -it sawtooth-shell-default bash

+Runnig Sawtooth as PEER and Privitized on Sawtooth
+1. Checkout the repository
+2. cd to docker docker/docker-compose
+3. Run below command to start peering
+4. Enter the shell , open the new terminal window  and run below command and then yuo can start testing in peering mode.
+$docker exec -it sawtooth-shell-default bash

+We have configured hard keys for the sample to be used for as users and validators . these keys are kept location keys/validagtor and keys/user